Demiplane (company): Origins

+Acquisition by Roll20

+In June 2024, it was announced that the virtual tabletop (VTT) company Roll20 had acquired Demiplane.
+Roll20 CEO Ankit Lal stated: "We want to make it as easy as possible for you to build your first character, to get into your first game, to try out playing TTRPGs.
+And we think the combination of the Roll20 VTT and the Demiplane character sheet ecosystem is going to do that".
+Christian Hoffer of ComicBook.com reported that this acquisition "won't have any immediate impact on users of either platform, but Demiplane CEO Peter Romenesko noted that the merged companies will look to close the difference between their two platforms very quickly".
+Roll20 stated that they "don’t plan on making any changes to the 5e Nexus on Demiplane".

+J. R. Zambrano, for Bell of Lost Souls, commented that "it seems that an era of consolidation is on the way as players like WotC and Roll20 move to consolidate their powerbases".
+It was also announced that due to the merger between Roll20 and Demiplane, Adam Bradford would be leaving the company.
+Bradford then announced that he would join SmiteWorks, which operates the virtual tabletop Fantasy Grounds, as their new Chief Development Officer.

 Toolsets

 Demiplane's content and game management system is primarily browser-based, and is fully functional on both mobile and desktop browsers.

 Game matchmaking

 Demiplane provides a free matchmaking service for over 180 roleplaying games; it is modeled on the matchmaking services offered in online multiplayer video games.
 Users can select various attributes such as group size and game style/themes.
 These user selections go into an algorithm to match groups together which includes the option of chat discussion to review expectations with the Game Master.
 After games, players and Game Masters can rate each other; other users can see these ratings during future matchmaking.

 Game hosting

 Demiplane's free game hosting service provides text and video chats for users in a game; this feature also provides breakout rooms for Game Masters to use to "reveal secrets to specific players".
 The platform provides tools for hosted games such as dice rolling, "shared and searchable journals", and task/inventory tracking.
 Demiplane has built in roleplaying game safety tools such as a raise hand button which anonymously flags to the Game Master that a player feels the game is going outside of pre-determined boundaries.
 In 2021, Frederick stated that Demiplane isn't intended as a virtual tabletop (VTT) platform or to compete with VTT companies such as Fantasy Grounds and Roll20.
 Instead, Frederick sees Demiplane as "sideways compatible" with VTT platforms as users can launch VTTs "from within Demiplane".

 Game Masters also have the option to host paid game sessions on Demiplane by setting the cost per player and players have the option to provide tips.
 Demiplane facilitates payment – Game Masters receive 95% of the cost per player & tips; players are charged a 5.5% fee (based on the cost per player and on tips) by Demiplane.